Get Help Today(877) 648-4288

 The first step in overcoming a Benzodiazepine addiction is detox, or detoxification.
 Benzodiazepine detox is used to help patients safely and successfully purge their bodies of Benzodiazepines, or Benzos, so that they can proceed to the next stage of addiction treatment.
 This can be achieved under professional medical supervision which can take the form of prescribing lower doses or a less potent Benzo to gradually decrease dependency until use is ceased entirely.

 Benzodiazepines are prescription drugs used to treat a wide variety of conditions such as anxiety, panic attacks, epilepsy, muscle tension, insomnia, anxiety, and alcohol withdrawal.
 Benzos are also some of the most widely abused drugs, especially when mixed with other substances.
 Regardless of whether Benzos are taken legally or illegally, they are highly addictive.
 Even short-term Benzo use can rewire the brain.
-Eventually, the body becomes so adapted to the presence of Benzos that it can no longer function “normally” without them.
+Eventually, the body adapts to the presence of Benzos and can no longer function “normally” without them.
 When deprived of these drugs, the mind and body often react negatively as they attempt to stabilize.
 This is known as withdrawal.

 Withdrawal can be extremely difficult to get through, and many find it is one of the greatest challenges they ever face.
 Symptoms such as panic, insomnia, hallucinations, elevated heart rate, and tremors can make patients miserable.
 In addition to the symptoms of withdrawal itself, the uncomfortable symptoms that the Benzo was originally prescribed to treat often reappear.
 This is known as the Rebound Effect and makes detox doubly challenging.
 However, the addiction as well as the symptoms of withdrawal can intensify the longer treatment is put off, making detox even more difficult.